Back to all articles

 For boxes carrying heavier loads, a second layer of tape across the central seam adds meaningful strength.
 Double-tape the base when:

-- The box contains books, tools, tins, ceramics, or anything dense — roughly, anything that feels heavy as you pack it
+• Books, tools, tins, ceramics or anything dense are going inside.
+Anything that feels heavy as you pack it.

-- The box is single-walled cardboard rather than double-walled — supermarket boxes are usually single-walled and benefit more from reinforcement
+• The box is single-walled cardboard.
+Most supermarket boxes are single-walled and benefit more from reinforcement than double-walled equivalents.

-A second strip of tape directly over the first takes ten seconds and prevents the single most common box failure in a move.
+A second strip of tape directly over the first takes ten seconds.
+It prevents the single most common box failure in a move.

 Sealing the Top